sahilmoktan/Pinterest-Clone/readme.md

-post where has post, image and caption by using multer: npm i uuid multer, uuid gives uique id , multer allows upload imges
+post where has post, image and caption by using multer: npm i uuid multer, uuid gives uique id , multer allows upload imges created multer file code, imported it on index.js file uploaded with extename but left to save it's id for showing as a post with it's caption